mattermost/mattermost-developer-documentation/site/content/contribute/webapp/redux/actions.md

             });
         };
     }
+    ```

-1. If you added a new action type, make sure to add or update existing reducers to handle the new action.
+4. If you added a new action type, make sure to add or update existing reducers to handle the new action.
 More information about reducers is available [here]({{< ref "/contribute/webapp/redux/reducers" >}}).
-1. Add unit tests to make sure that the action has the intended effects on the store.
+5. Add unit tests to make sure that the action has the intended effects on the store.
 More information on unit testing reducers is available below.

-### Adding a new API Action
+### Add a new API action

 If your action is corresponds to an API call, there are a few extra steps required but also a helper function to simplify the error handling for the action.
 The additional steps are as follows: